Queensland's new Zero Emission Vehicle Strategy

 The Future is Electric Strategy

-The new Zero Emission Vehicle Strategy builds on The Future is Electric: Queensland’s Electric Vehicle Strategy – a strategy to begin Queensland's shift to a cleaner, greener electric vehicle fleet which was launched in 2017.
+The Zero Emission Vehicle Strategy builds on The Future is Electric: Queensland’s Electric Vehicle Strategy – a strategy to begin Queensland's shift to a cleaner, greener electric vehicle fleet which was launched in 2017.

 The Queensland Electric Super Highway was a key action and delivered a network of 31 fast charging stations connecting electric vehicles from Coolangatta to Port Douglas and from Brisbane to Toowoomba.
+Since The Future is Electric, we have continued to develop the Queensland Electric Super Highway.
+Phase 3 of the Queensland Electric Super Highway will build on the number of fast-charging locations across a number of rural and regional routes.
+Once completed Phase 3 will contribute to a Queensland Electric Super Highway network of more than 54 locations across the state.

 Read The Future is Electric: Queensland’s Electric Vehicle Strategy.